OptimalBI/magnumbi-dispatch-python-development/README.md

 ## Getting started

-Clone this project into a subfolder of your project.
+Clone this project and edit magnumbi_depot.DispatchClient to start.
  See the example below for more details.

 PyPI coming soon!